nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * Edit the applicant with the specified `INDEX`
 * At least one argument should be present
-* If `position` field is edited, the new `position` must have been added to MrTechRecruiter
+* If the `position` field is edited, the new `position` must already exist in MrTechRecruiter

 Examples:
 * `edit-applicant 1 n/Jasmine Doe p/98761432 e/jdoe@example.com`